optivem/atdd-accelerator-eshop/docs/system-behavior.md

 ## Use Case Narrative: View Order Details

 In a Real Life Project, we would write Use Case Narratives for the other Use Cases too.
+In this Sandbox Project, I've ommitted writing the other Use Cases.